Hemank101/hemank101.github.io/about.md

 layout: default
 ---

 Hi there!
-My name is Hemanth Koralla (hey-month koral-LA).
-I am a software developer from Ypsilanti, MI working on a new hands-free driver assistance system called Ultra Cruise at General Motors.
-I have a passion for healthcare robotics, autonomous vehicles, and advanced computing topics.
+My name is Hemanth Koralla (hey-month koralla) and I'm a software developer from Houston, Texas working to develop the next generation of human space flight.
+As a contractor at the Johnson Space Center, I am working to develop the software for humanity's first lunar based based station called [Gateway](https://www.nasa.gov/gateway/overview).
+I have a passion for space systems, healthcare robotics, autonomous vehicles, and advanced computing topics.
 I am looking to build a career where I can create a positive social impact through computer science and robotics.

 * * *